-Theatre Arts (BA)
+Theatre Arts Major (BA)

 Your Hamline theatre education will develop your skills in collaboration, creative problem-solving, critical thinking, and analysis.
 You'll combine studies in dramatic literature, theatre history, film studies, and performance theory with courses in acting, dance, design, and technical production to build a well-rounded and practical repertoire that you can put into practice as you enter the next stage of your career.